 GDC is dedicated to creating a safe space for all and supporting underrepresented voices in the industry through a variety of programs and partnerships, many of which include free or discounted passes.
 These efforts are ongoing and evolving; we are committed to actively deepening our relationship and support of existing organizations that serve these communities.

 Learn more about our Diversity Equity & Inclusion programs below or visit our sustainability page to see how GDC is working to produce a positive environmental impact as well.

 Indie Giving Program

-The Indie Giving event is a special program designed to help game developers attend the 2024 Game Developers Conference in San Francisco at a discounted rate as while also contributing to a local charitable organization.
-Everyone who registers and signs up will get the chance to take part in a charity event to support Compass Family Services, taking place the Sunday, March 17, 2024 in San Fransisco.
+The Indie Giving event is a special program designed to help game developers attend the 2024 Game Developers Conference in San Francisco at a discounted rate while also contributing to a local charitable organization.
+For a donation of $499 and your time on Sunday, March 17, 2024, you’ll receive an All Access pass to GDC 2024 and an awesome t-shirt!
+Everyone who signs up will take part in a charity event supporting Compass Family Services the day before GDC begins.
+Your donation is given to Compass Family Services and supports the program.

 Indie Giving is working with Compass Family Services again this year collecting unused hygiene product donations from our attendees that will be distributed to our houseless community via care packages.
 Donation tables will be located near registration in South Upper Lobby near the front entrance.

 If you are eligible to work in the United States and would like to work for up to 25 hours during the live GDC event in San Francisco from Sunday, March 17 through Friday, March 22, 2024, apply to be a Conference Associate (CA).

 CA's help monitor sessions, scan badges, answer attendee questions, and other tasks in exchange for an All Access Pass that can be used during off hours and a little extra money.

 If you have additional questions, please contact the CA Manager, Ian MacKenzie.

 Equal Opportunity Attendance Program